jostylr/literate-programming-standard/plugins.md

     }

 ## Change Log

+0.2.3 --> 0.2.4 Made lp syntax compatible with new syntax.
+The .js file is unaffected.

 0.2.1 --> 0.2.2 Changed behavior of ife so that it just runs code unless the first word is a function in which case it appends return in front.
 Behavior overrideable with return = "whatever"